agreytosira/agreytosira/README.md

 ![1701361890516](https://github.com/agreytosira/agreytosira/assets/44093021/ffc7de24-3a4f-4521-904f-f5a6aa238199)

 ### 👦🏻‍ About Me
 My name is Agrey Tosira, I'm a Front-end Web Developer and currently studying on Informatics Engineering Bachelor's Degree.
 As a Front-End Web Developer, I have a strong passion for creating beautiful and user-friendly websites.
-With over 2 years of experience as a Freelancer, I have developed a strong understanding of HTML, CSS, and JavaScript, as well as frameworks such as Bootstrap.
+With over 3 years of experience as a Freelancer, I have developed a strong understanding of HTML, CSS, and JavaScript, ReactJs as well as frameworks such as NextJS.

 I am skilled in responsive design, ensuring that my websites are optimized for all devices and screen sizes.
 I am always seeking new challenges and opportunities to further develop my skills as a Front-End Web Developer.
 If you are looking for someone with a strong work ethic and a passion for creating beautiful websites, please don't hesitate to reach out. <br/>